 If you’re making a Mexican feast for friends, fill your table with dishes of guacamole and our easy red tomato salsa, bowls of tortilla soup and plates of tacos al pastor, char-grilled corn on the cobs, a grilled corn salad, nachos, and quesadillas.

 The History of Mexican Guacamole

-Avocados are such a staple of the Australian diet – I’ve been eating ‘avo on toast’ since I was a kid growing up in the 1970s – that many Aussies probably think the fruit originated in Australia.
+Avocados are such a staple of the Australian diet – I’ve been eating ‘avo on toast’ since I was a kid growing up in the 1970s – that many Australians probably think the fruit originated in Australia, as I did as a child.
 In fact, the oldest avocado artefacts were found in Puebla, Mexico, in 10,000 BC, and there’s evidence that avocados were cultivated in southern Central America and South America over 7,000 years ago.

 In Mexico, the Aztecs are credited with using avocados to create what we now know as guacamole in the 1300s.
 The word ‘guacamole’ derives from the Aztec ‘āhuacamolli’ which translates to avocado soup or sauce, from ‘āhuacatl’ (avocado) and ‘molli’ (sauce/concoction).

 Ahuácatl also translates to testicle which is worth noting.
 Because while the Aztecs and other pre-Colombian peoples, who had a low-fat diet, are thought to have eaten avocados for their nutritional value and vitamins, minerals and fats, they also believed avocados were an aphrodisiac and wouldn’t allow Aztec women to leave their homes during avocado harvest.